-The Board confirms that the Association has met the Regulator of Social Housing's regulatory expectations in the governance and financial viability standard.
+The Board confirms that the Association has met the Regulator of Social Housing's regulatory expectations in the governance and financial viability standard except as stated in the Compliance with the Governance and Financial Viability Standard section below.

 At the end of the year, the Board of Ekaya consisted of nine non-executive directors who are responsible for the overall strategic direction of the Group.